Jplaz02/RoleAssessment_Tool-main/README.md

 - **Private Results**
   Role suggestions are visible only to the interviewer—not to the applicant.

-- **Google Form Integration**
+- **Google Sheet Integration**
-  Final results are uploaded via Google Apps Script to a designated Google Form, allowing HR and other interviewers to access and review them later.
+  Final results are uploaded via Google Apps Script to a designated Google Sheet, allowing HR and other interviewers to access and review them later.

 ---